 Ms. Moran's transcendant vocal performances travel from the jazz club (Village Vanguard, The Stone, Jazz@Lincoln Center, Highline Ballroom, San Francisco Jazz, Kennedy Center, etc.; to solo turns with symphony orchestra--including National Symphony Orchestra Pops, Chicago Philharmonic, Austin Symphony, 1B1 Orchestra/Norway, Roanoke Symphony, Dayton Philharmonic) and new contemporary orchestral works by composers including Gabriel Kahane (Oregon Symphony, Detroit Symphony, Grant Park Symphony, etc.) and Bryce Dessner (world tour), to the opera stage to translations on theatrical stages and film.
-Her upcoming album releases winter 2018.
+Her second album, HERE TODAY, was released December 21, 2017.